ztyyLV/web-twain-docs/info/api/Addon_PDF.md

 **Usage notes**

-There are three conversion modes
+There are four conversion modes

 - CM_RENDERALL (1): All the content in the target PDF file will be rasterized.
 - CM_IMAGEONLY (2): The PDF Rasterizer is turned off.
 This is the default mode.